niw/ramen/recipes/chicken-shoyu-ramen.md

 1. Put cooked noodles
 1. Put a flavored egg.
 1. Put a few sliced Chashu.
-1. Put a few spinach.
+1. Put a chink of spinach.
 1. Taste and fun.